-IF YOU MAKE THEM FEEL PART OF YOUR TEAM, TEMPORARY STAND STAFF WILL OFTEN PERFORM ABOVE AND BEYOND AND CAN BE A REAL ASSET.
-STAFF AGENCIES AGENCY PERSONNEL Staffing agencies have come a long way over the last few years and now there are many organisations that specialise in providing temporary stand staff.
+Staffing agencies have come a long way over the last few years and now there are many organisations that specialise in providing temporary stand staff.
 They are often well trained and briefed to ensure that they help you maximise your opportunities to interact with visitors.
-They can be useful even if you have enough of your own staff as they know how to approach visitors and can be briefed to have sufficient product knowledge to act as ambassadors for your company. e many
+They can be useful even if you have enough of your own staff as they know how to approach visitors and can be briefed to have sufficient product knowledge to act as ambassadors for your company.
+If you make them feel part of your team they will often perform above and beyond and can be a real asset.

-Photography & Speaking
+Photography